-2.27 The OECD benchmarking exercise suggests New Zealand has relatively high costs of capital and EMTRs on average.
-However, costs of capital and EMTRs do differ between investment in different assets.
+2.30 The OECD benchmarking exercise, as well as other analysis, has suggested that New Zealand has relatively high costs of capital and EMTRs on average.
+At the same time, we find that costs of capital and EMTRs differ between investment in different assets and differences can be substantial.
 For some assets, such as investment in intangible assets, there can often be an element of subsidy if investments are partially debt financed.